acdcjunior/acdcjunior.github.io/_posts/2018-02-14-how-bind-date-object-to-input-date-vue.js-v-model.md

 // We use `myDate && new Date(myDate.getTime()-(myDate.getT...` instead
 // of just `new Date(myDate.getTime()-(myDate.getT...` because `myDate` can be null.
 ```
+Again, the [executable **JSFiddle Demo** is here][jsfiddle-direct].

 <br><br>

 # Creating a custom `input-date` component and using `v-model`

 If you want to stick to the `v-model`, you can use the code below.
-I don't really see any reason why someone would stick to it, but the component below is a useful demonstration of a component that binds to the `value` property of a HTML `input`.
+The component below is also a useful demonstration of a component that binds to the `value` property of a HTML `input`.

 [Check a **JSFiddle Demo**](https://jsfiddle.net/acdcjunior/0Laa8xv7/127/) of the code below.